BehaviorTree/btcpp_website/docs/learn-the-basics/BT_basics.md

-- If a TreeNode has one or more children, it is its responsibility to propagate the tick; each Node type may have different rules about children are ticked.
+- If a TreeNode has one or more children, it is its responsibility to propagate the tick; each Node type may have different rules about if, when and how many times children are ticked.

  - The __LeafNodes__, those TreeNodes which don't have any children, are the actual commands, i.e. the Nodes where the behavior tree